 Performance

-Frontend logic is kept to a minimum: no business logic runs in the browser.
-Everything is passed directly to the UI5 framework, which focuses solely on UI rendering.
+abap2UI5 keeps frontend logic minimal: no business logic runs in the browser.
+Everything goes straight to the UI5 framework, which focuses only on UI rendering.

-view_display vs view_model_update
+view_display vs. view_model_update

 METHOD z2ui5_if_app~main.